Scottish nationalists to oppose any UK anti-IS air strikes in Syria

-ABERDEEN, Scotland Scottish National Party (SNP) members of parliament, who form the third-largest bloc in the British parliament, will oppose any move by Prime Minister David Cameron to win parliamentary approval for Britain to attack Islamic State in Syria, the party said on Friday.
+ABERDEEN, Scotland Scottish National Party (SNP) lawmakers, who form the third-largest bloc in the British parliament, will oppose any move by Prime Minister David Cameron to win parliamentary approval for Britain to attack Islamic State in Syria, the party said on Friday.

 Activists at the conference backed Salmond, passing a motion stating the party opposed British participation in air strikes in Syria and that such action would be militarily irrelevant and cause further suffering.
 It said only a United Nations-backed initiative could end the country's civil war.